 - 4.3.1.
 In serious injury accidents, a traffic unit will be dispatched if available and will initiate follow-up investigation upon arrival. - 4.3.2.
 In fatal accidents, or where there is a high probability of a fatality, a Traffic Supervisor will be called out and the Support Services Commander notified. - 4.3.3.
 Crime Lab personnel will respond to all fatalities.
 On-scene personnel will protect the crash scene until it is released by Traffic Investigators. - 4.3.4.
-In the case of fatality accidents, a Traffic Section Supervisor will notify the State Department of Transportation and the coroner.
+In case of a fatality accident, a supervisor will notify the coroner, or will verify with the appropriate medical staff that the coroner has been notified.
 The Traffic Section Supervisor, PIO, or Shift Supervisor will make a news release.
 Names will not be given until next-of-kin are notified.